'Pyaar Ka Punchnama' director Luv Ranjan ties the knot with Alisha Vaid in Agra | www.lokmattimes.com

 'Pyaar Ka Punchnama' director Luv Ranjan ties the knot with Alisha Vaid in Agra

 The wedding season in Bollywood is still on.
-After Rajkummar Rao-Patralekhaa, Vicky Kaushal-Katrina Kaif, Mouni Roy-Varun Bangera, and Farhan Akhtar-Shibani Dandekar, the latest celebrity to get married is filmmaker Luv Ranjan.
+After Rajkummar Rao-Patralekhaa, Vicky Kaushal-Katrina Kaif, Mouni Roy-Suraj Nambiar, and Farhan Akhtar-Shibani Dandekar, the latest celebrity to get married is filmmaker Luv Ranjan.

 The wedding season in Bollywood is still on.
-After Rajkummar Rao-Patralekhaa, Vicky Kaushal-Katrina Kaif, Mouni Roy-Varun Bangera, and Farhan Akhtar-Shibani Dandekar, the latest celebrity to get married is filmmaker Luv Ranjan.
+After Rajkummar Rao-Patralekhaa, Vicky Kaushal-Katrina Kaif, Mouni Roy-Suraj Nambiar, and Farhan Akhtar-Shibani Dandekar, the latest celebrity to get married is filmmaker Luv Ranjan.

 Luv Ranjan tied the knot with his ladylove Alisha Vaid in Agra on Sunday.
 Reportedly, the two are college mates.